geri-m/minimal-consent/README.md

 ## Commands to Use

+To install all dependencies for the build via yarn, pls delete all lock files `rm *.lock` and run `yarn install` to down load the node modules.

 To run Units test, there is a setup with Karma and Jasmine: `yarn test`.
 Integration Tests base on Jasmine and are run directly in the Browser. (requires Chrome)